HypermediaSystems/hcc/readme.md

 # Get started

-The HttpCachedClient requires an object with an implementation of the interface iSQL.
+The **HttpCachedClient** requires an object with an implementation of the interface iSQL.
 The NuGet package includes these classes for iOS, Android and UWP.
+E.g.:

-E.g.: `iSQL SQL = new HMS.Net.Http.UWP.SQLImplementation.SqlUwp()`
+     `iSQL SQL = new HMS.Net.Http.UWP.SQLImplementation.SqlUwp()`

-An HttpCachedClient object can be instantiated in a portable class library as follows:
+An **HttpCachedClient** object can be instantiated in a portable class library as follows:

-       this.SQL = SQL; //  Xamarin.Forms.DependencyService.Get<iSQL>();
+       this.SQL = SQL;
        this.sqLiteCache = new SqLiteCache(SQL, "");
        this.hcClient = new HttpCachedClient(this.sqLiteCache);

 Normally you will create the object once in an application rather than using an using statement.
-It is is possible to have several `HttpCachedClient` object at the same time.
+It is is possible to have several `HttpCachedClient` objects at the same time.
 But all requests will be stores in the same database.

 A string is requested as follows:

-          await hc.GetCachedStringAsync(url, (json, hi) =>
-           {   }(ConfigureAwait(false);
+           HccResponse hccResponse = await hc.GetCachedStringAsync(url);

-`json` will contain the returned data, which in most cases will be JSON, hence the name.
+`hccResponse.json` will contain the returned data:, which in most cases will be JSON, hence the name.
-There is also a GetCachedStreamAsync, which will return a stream.
+There is also a `GetCachedStreamAsync`, which will return a stream in `hccResponse.stream`

-The `hi` object (`class HccInfo`) contains additional information, especially if the request was fulfilled from the database.
+The `hccResponse.hccInfo` object (`class HccInfo`) contains additional information, e.g. if the request was fulfilled from the database.

-If the request could not fulfilled from the database and if there is an internet connection, the request is emitted with `GetStringAsync `and the response is stored in the database before being returned to the application.
+If the request could not fulfilled from the database and if there is an internet connection, the request is emitted with `GetAsync `and the response is stored in the database before being returned to the application.

 # WiKi

 ## Add authentication

 If the internet resource requires authentication data it is possible to pass a `AuthenticationHeaderValue`  object.
-Additional there is a `beforeGetAsyncHandler` callback that can be set:
+Additionally there is a `beforeGetAsyncHandler` callback that can be set:
     public delegate int beforeGetAsyncHandler(string urlRequested, HttpCachedClient httpCachedClient);

 HttpCachedClient is subclass of HttpClient, so you can set additional headers here:

     hc.beforeGetAsyncFunction = (urlRequested, httpCachedClient) => {
+        httpCachedClient.DefaultRequestHeaders.Add(
-        httpCachedClient.DefaultRequestHeaders.Add("X-Clacks-Overhead", "GNU Terry Pratchett");
+             "X-Clacks-Overhead", "GNU Terry Pratchett");
         return 0;
     };